 This article will help simplify things by telling you about:

-- The different kinds of disability coverage and how they work
+- The different types of disability coverage and how they work

 - How to tailor a plan to your needs